Kevin-Cutler/Final-Project/README.md

   and the worst is 0.0.
 Our F1 score is 89.72%.

 * Support: Support is the number of actual occurrences of the class in the specified dataset.
-  For our results, there are 515 actual occurrences for the good IMDB movie scores and 197 actual occurrences for bad IMDb movie scores.
+  For our results, there are 515 actual occurrences for the good IMDb movie scores and 197 actual occurrences for bad IMDb movie scores.